Thanks to Oddsmonkey, we’ve been able to provide a matched betting calculator right here on Guide to Matched Betting.

 Calculating Your Free Bet

-If you are wondering how to make a profit on free bets, you need to change the Bet Type from ‘Normal’ to ‘Free Bet (SNR)’.
+If you are wondering how to make a profit on free bets, you need to change the Bet Type from ‘Normal’ to ‘Free Bet (SNR)’ using the dropdown at the top.

-There will be very few occasions when you need to use SR, so personally I would never worry about that option unless they tell you on Oddsmonkey (free trial link here) that you need to.
+There will be very few occasions when you need to use Free Bet (SR), so personally I would never worry about that option for the time being.

-So, using Free Bet SNR instead of Normal, you can now put in your Back Stake, Back/Lay Odds and Lay Commission for your free bet.
+So, using Free Bet SNR instead of Normal, you can now put in your Back Stake, Back and Lay Odds, and Lay Commission for your free bet.
 Remember to use your free bets at higher odds – between 4.0 and 6.0 – and try to prevent using them on horse racing to reduce the risk of being gubbed.

 For this example, we’ll say that we backed Watford to win at odds of 5.0 and laid them on Betfair at odds of 5.2.